Ed and Lorraine Warren: Amityville

-The Warrens are best known for their involvement in the 1975 Amityville Horror in which New York couple George and Kathy Lutz claimed that their house was haunted by a violent, demonic presence so intense that it eventually drove them out of their home.The Amityville Horror Conspiracy authors Stephen and Roxanne Kaplan characterized the case as a "hoax".
-Lorraine Warren told a reporter for The Express-Times newspaper that the Amityville Horror was not a hoax.
+The Warrens are best known for their involvement in the 1975 Amityville Horror, in which a New York couple, George and Kathy Lutz, said their house was haunted by a violent, demonic presence so intense that it eventually drove them out.
+The Amityville Horror Conspiracy authors Stephen and Roxanne Kaplan characterized the case as a hoax.
+Lorraine Warren told a reporter for The Express-Times newspaper that it was not.
 The reported haunting was the basis for the 1977 book The Amityville Horror and adapted into the 1979 and 2005 films of the same name, while also serving as inspiration for the film series that followed.
 The Warrens' version of events is partially adapted and portrayed in the opening sequence of The Conjuring 2 (2016).
 According to Benjamin Radford, the story was "refuted by eyewitnesses, investigations and forensic evidence".
-In 1979, lawyer William Weber stated that he, Jay Anson, and the occupants "invented" the horror story "over many bottles of wine".
+In 1979, lawyer William Weber said that he, Jay Anson, and the occupants invented the horror story over many bottles of wine.

 Enfield poltergeist

 In 1977, the Warrens investigated claims that a family in the North London suburb of Enfield was haunted by poltergeist activity.
-While a number of independent observers dismissed the incident as a hoax carried out by "attention-hungry" children, the Warrens were convinced that it was a case of "demonic possession".
-The story was the inspiration for The Conjuring 2, although critics say the Warrens were involved "to a far lesser degree than portrayed in the movie" and in fact had shown up to the scene uninvited and been refused admittance to the home.
+Several independent observers dismissed the incident as a hoax carried out by "attention-hungry" children, but the Warrens were convinced that it was a case of "demonic possession".
+The story was the inspiration for The Conjuring 2, though critics say the Warrens were involved "to a far lesser degree than portrayed in the movie".
+In fact, they showed up at the scene uninvited and were refused admittance to the home.

 Guy Lyon Playfair, a parapsychologist who investigated the Enfield case alongside Maurice Grosse, also says the film greatly exaggerated the Warrens' role in the investigation.
-He stated in 2016 that they "turned up once" and that Ed Warren told Playfair "[the Warrens] could make a lot of money [...] out of [the case]."
-He corroborated the claim that the Warrens were "not invited" to the Enfield house and that "Nobody [...] in the family had ever heard of him until [Ed Warren] turned up".
+He said in 2016 that they "turned up once" and that Ed Warren told Playfair the Warrens "could make a lot of money [...] out of" the case.
+Playfair corroborated the claim that the Warrens were "not invited" to the Enfield house and that "Nobody [...] in the family had ever heard of him until [Ed Warren] turned up".

 Arne Johnson

 In 1981, Arne Cheyenne Johnson was accused of killing his landlord, Alan Bono.
-Ed and Lorraine Warren had been called prior to the killing to deal with the alleged demonic possession of the younger brother of Johnson's fiancée.
+The Warrens had been called before the killing to deal with the alleged demonic possession of Johnson's fiancée's brother.
 The Warrens subsequently claimed that Johnson was also possessed.
-At trial, Johnson attempted to plead Not Guilty by Reason of Demonic Possession, but was unsuccessful with his plea.
+At trial, Johnson attempted to plead Not Guilty by Reason of Demonic Possession but was unsuccessful.
 This story serves as the inspiration for The Conjuring: The Devil Made Me Do It (2021).
-The case was described in the 1983 book The Devil in Connecticut by Gerald Brittle.
+The case is described in Gerald Brittle's 1983 book The Devil in Connecticut.